 Jaeger-LeCoultre Hybris Tradition Gyrotourbillon Westminster Perpétuel – Price USD 960,000

 If a million bucks is just a tiny bit too rich for your blood, take a look at the Jaeger-LeCoultre Tradition Gyrotourbillon Westminster Perpétuel watch, which retails for a cool $960,000.
 The leftover $40,000 might help pay for taxes.
 This watch was six years in the research and development stages and is one of the brand’s most complicated watches thanks to the Gyrotourbillon, the audible Westminster chimes, and the perpetual calendar.

-The distinctive Gyrotourbillon is a spherical shaped escapement that boasts multiple-axis tourbillons that rotate at different speeds to compensate for errors in timekeeping when the watch is in any position on the wrist.
-A miniaturized version of a previous model (this one is 15 percent smaller), the watch is powered by the Caliber 184 consisting of a massive 1,050 individual components.
-Among them, four gongs on which the repeater sounds the time using Westminster chime tones.
+The distinctive Gyrotourbillon is a spherical-shaped escapement that boasts multiple-axis tourbillons that rotate at different speeds to compensate for errors in timekeeping when the watch is in any position on the wrist.
+A miniaturized version of a previous model (this one is 15 percent smaller), the watch is powered by the Caliber 184, consisting of a massive 1,050 individual components.
+Among them, are four gongs on which the repeater sounds the time using Westminster chime tones.

 Vacheron Constantin Les Cabinotiers – Price USD 8,000,000